Planning Your Proposal? Here's What to Say and How to Say It

 What did you think when you first met her?

 Begin by reminiscing about the first time you laid eyes on her.
 Talk about how you were awestruck by her beauty, or amazed to find a woman who shared your passion for the same sports team, or how you just knew that someone seriously special had entered your life.
 Say something like: "When I first talked to you at [blank], I thought [blank]."
 Of course, if your first meeting was less than romantic (you were hitting on her best friend, she spilled her Pinot Noir on your pants), you won't want to bring it up.
 Besides, you'll have plenty of time to relive that moment later, when your best man plays it for laughs during the rehearsal dinner toast.

 When did you realize that you might want to spend your life with her?

 Try to identify one specific moment when it hit you that you'd found the one.
 Was it when the four-star restaurant lost your reservation and she cheerfully suggested you head across the street for pizza and beer instead?
-The time she brought over a stack of kung fu DVDs when you were sick in bed with the flu?
+The time she came over when you were sick in bed with the flu and watched a kung fu movie marathon with you?
 Say something like: "The time you [blank], I knew we were meant to be."